Comment Period for the Policy on Prohibited Discrimination, Harassment and Related Misconduct

 Title IX Statement

 Title IX and its implementing regulations prohibit sex discrimination in education programs or activities receiving federal funds.
-Read the full Title IX Statement and Further Information document here.
+Full Title IX Statement and Further Information document

-If you’re a faculty or staff member with concerns or questions, you’re encouraged to address them as soon as possible by speaking with your manager, supervisor, department chair, or dean.
-You may also express such concerns or questions by contacting Duke Human Resources or the Office for Institutional Equity at 919-684-8222.
+If you are a faculty or staff member with concerns or questions, you are encouraged to address them as soon as possible by speaking with your manager, supervisor, department chair, or dean.
+You may also express concerns related to harassment, discrimination, sexual misconduct, and related retaliation to the Office for Institutional Equity at 919-684-8222.

-Students are encouraged to raise concerns or questions with their department chair, dean, or advisor, or contact the Office of Student Affairs at firstname.lastname@example.org.
+Students are also encouraged to raise concerns or questions related to harassment, discrimination, sexual misconduct, and related retaliation to the Office of Student Affairs at email@example.com.

 Learn more about support resources for students.